sijeecodes/starflight2/README.md

  4. blasterPower(int value) : Damage of the blaster.
  5. defaultSpeed([x, y, z]) : Default moving speed.
 (0, 0, 1) will make NPC move z direction of 1 every 1/30 second.
  6. speed([x, y, z]) : Current moving speed.
 (0, 0, 1) will make NPC move z direction of 1 every 1/30 second.
- 7. maxSpeed([x, y, z]) : Max speed the NPC can get.
+ 7. maxSpeed(value) : Max speed the NPC can get.
 Also used for max rotation speed.
  8. speedAccel([x, y, z]) : Acceleration for NPC to get to maxSpeed per frame.
 Also used for acceleration of NPC rotation speed.
- 9. speedDecel([x, y, z]) : Deceleration for NPC to get to defaultSpeed per frame.
+ 9. speedDecel([x, y, z]) : Deceleration multiple for NPC to get to defaultSpeed per frame.
+Should be below 1.
 Also used for deceleration of NPC rotation speed.
- 10. targetPosition([x, y, z]) : Target desitination the NPC is moving to.
+ 10. targetPosition([x, y, z]) : Target destination the NPC is moving to.
  11. rotationSpeed([x, y, z]) : Current rotating speed.
  12. targetRotation([x, y, z]) : Target rotation the NPC is rotating to.